Middle School Students & School Library Lessons

 I guarantee they will be talking, even though they are the only one there!

 And 7th graders are intellectually brain dead.
-With coordinating all the physical changes to their bodies, their brains can’t handle complex mental exertion, just like those alternating—albeit shorter—spurts of physical and mental growth when they were babies.
+Tasked with coordinating all the physical changes to their bodies, their brains can’t handle complex mental exertion, just like those alternating—albeit shorter—spurts of physical and mental growth when they were babies.

 8th GRADE